MasterSun8/MasterSun8/README.md

 ### Hi there 👋

+I'm an aspiring programmer on my last year of high school working mostly with JS and python with ocassional embedded C++ and C

 <!--
 **MasterSun8/MasterSun8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.